-The photographer’s architect – on the relationship between the photographs of Lucien Hervé and the architecture of Le Corbusier
+The Architect of the Photographer.
+On the Relationship between the Photographs of Lucien Hervé and the Architecture of Le Corbusier

-Ubiquity – constituting space in the context of information and communications technologies
+Ubiquity - Constituting Space in the Context of Information and Communication Technologies

-Institutional Critique in Expanded Cinema - Expanded Cinema in the Institutional Critique
+Cabinets of Showing Institutional Critique in Expanded Cinema - Expanded Cinema in Institutional Critique

 Image-Sharing and Activism